unni-krishnan-95/copy/_posts/2019-02-21-2018-google-ctf-beginners-re-solutions.md

 This then jumps to `loc_B2A`, which is the string reverse function loop.

 <p align="center"><a href="/images/gctf18-re-8.png"><img src="/images/gctf18-re-8.png"></a></p>

+Simply this is a string reverse function that takes the last character of the password and moves it to the front.

+Now there's one thing that you need to understand about string in C, and that's a string is simply and array of character pointers to the characters in memory.
+This allows for the manipulation of strings as an array because... well because it's an array!

+If you're confused you can read "[C Strings (Arrays vs. Pointers)](https://www.cs.bu.edu/teaching/cpp/string/array-vs-ptr/)" to better understand it.

 The C code for this function will look like the following: